 One of the most comforting possessions to many people is that which allows for their greatest mobility; generally in the form of an automobile.
 Why?
 Often because we have become accustomed to the conveniences of modern society or because we feel trapped when our mobility options are limited.
 With the possible and potential events in our near future, these thoughts and patterns can become even more exaggerated.
 Maybe it's due to the unknowns, uncertainties, and insecurities of these times or from entering a new and remote community experience, but the truth is that some members may experience a sense of anxiety from letting go of their option to flee.

-Healing fears is one of the ultimate goals of conscious evolution which means overcoming our insecurities, addictions, and patterns.
+Healing fear is one of the ultimate goals of conscious evolution which means overcoming our insecurities, addictions, and patterns.
 Project TriStar is dedicated to helping members achieve these goals and is doing everything possible to make the member transition as easy as possible.
 Project TriStar understands that this process involves both personal evolution on the part of the member and the building of trust between each member and the community management.
 The key to achieving all of this is communication.